tomkerkhove/promitor/README.md

 Want to see support for a scraper that is not [already supported](https://promitor.io/configuration/metrics/)?
 You can contribute by [adding one yourself](adding-a-new-scraper.md)!

+Information about making changes to Promitor can be found [here](development-guide.md).

 ## Support

 Promitor is actively maintained and developed with best-effort support.